-If you have an introvert friend, you are very lucky, because introverts cherish true friendship and they are really loyal.
-You can always count on your introvert friend and they will definitely help you in any difficult situation.
+If you have an introverted friend, you are very lucky because introverts cherish true friendship and are really loyal.
+You can always count on your introverted friend, and they will definitely help you in any difficult situation.

 6. They are bad public speakers

 Statistics show that many introverts are incredibly talented public speakers and comedians as well.
 Introverts just need more time to prepare themselves, and they practice a lot before speaking confidently in front of a crowd.
 In fact, every person can become a good public speaker, of course, if they have enough patience and they work hard to improve their public speaking skills.